Underbelly: A Tale of Two Cities: Critical reception

 Critics praised Kate Ritchie for her performance as Judi Kane.
 Ninemsn's Sam Downing said he was "pleasantly surprised" by her acting.
 Downing expected to be thinking of Ritchie's Home and Away character Sally the whole time, but found "she was surprisingly different and really good".
 TV reviewer and La Trobe University media lecturer Sue Turnbull thought Ritchie managed to cast off her soap opera persona through the role.
 Turnbull said that Ritchie did not overplay her scenes, and the emotion on her face indicated there was "a lot more going on".

 The series received generally positive reviews, but has been criticised for embellishing and dramatising the real events on which is it based.
 In a column for the tabloid The Sydney Daily Telegraph on 24 February 2009, author Keith Moor is highly critical of the events depicted in the show.
 In the article, Moor points out among other things that Trimbole and Clark never met until after Donald Mackay was murdered, that Trimbole had no role in the Great Bookie Robbery nor did he own or live on an orange orchard and that Allison Dine didn't see Clark for three days after he killed Pommy Lewis.
 It is also known that Brian and Les Kane did participate in the Great Bookie Robbery and were not shut out of it as suggested by the show.
-Former NSW police detective Roger Rogerson was also critical of the show, particularly with regards to the characterisation of Chris Flannery and the portrayal of George Freeman as a murderer and major crime lord.